Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Decision Version

-\subparagraph*{Modification of the Graph.} Let $a_0,\dots,a_{h-1}$ and $b_0,\dots,b_{h-1}$ be the labels of the half-induced matching of size $h$ of $\Ex$.
-Let $U$ be the maximum over these labels.

-Let $H$ be a \BFR instance as stated in \cref{lem:lbBFactorR} with $B = \{h-1\}$.
-We replace the simple vertices by gadgets as follows.
-The other vertices are left unchanged.
-See \cref{fig:dec:BFactorRToAntiFactorR} for an illustration of this transformation.
+\subparagraph*{Modification of the Graph.} Let $a_0,\dots,a_{h-1}$ and $b_0,\dots,b_{h-1}$ be the labels of the half-induced matching of size $h$ of $\Ex$ and let $U$ be the maximum over these labels.
+Let $H$ be a \BFR instance as stated in \cref{lem:lbBFactorR} with $\max B = h-1$. \footnote{ It actually suffices to set $B = \{h-1\}$. } We replace each simple vertex by the following gadget and keep the other vertices unchanged (see \cref{fig:dec:BFactorRToAntiFactorR}).

-By assumption each simple vertex has degree $2(h-1)$ and we can partition the edges into two sets of size $h-1$ depending on their endpoints.
+By assumption, each simple vertex $v$ is incident to $2(h-1)$ edges which we can partition into two sets of size $h-1$ depending on their endpoints.
 We call these groups of edges the left-external and right-external edges.
-We remove the simple vertex and connect the left-external edges to a new complex vertex with relation $R_{\LEFT}$.
-The right-external edges are connected similarly to another new vertex with relation $R_{\RIGHT}$.
-As a last step we create a new simple vertex and connect it by $U$ (parallel) edges to the vertex of $R_{\LEFT}$ and call these edges the left-internal edges.
-Likewise we add $U$ parallel edge between the simple vertex and $R_{\RIGHT}$ and call these edges the right-internal edges.
+We remove $v$ and connect the left-external edges to a new complex vertex $v_{\LEFT}$ with relation $R_{\LEFT}$.
+The right-external edges are connected similarly to another new complex vertex $v_{\RIGHT}$ with relation $R_{\RIGHT}$.
+As a last step, we create a new simple vertex $v'$ with set $\Ex$.
+We connect $v'$ by $U$ (parallel) edges to $v_{\LEFT}$ and call these edges the left-internal edges.
+Additionally, we connect $v'$ by $U$ parallel edges to $v_{\RIGHT}$ and call these edges the right-internal edges.

-We define the relation $R_{\LEFT}$ such that it accepts if and only if there is an $i\in[0,h-1]$ such that exactly $i$ left-external and exactly $a_{h-1-i}$ left-internal edges are selected.
-Similarly we define $R_{\RIGHT}$ as the relation accepting exactly $b_j$ right-internal and exactly $j$ right-external edges for all $j\in[0,h-1]$.
-Both relations reject all other inputs.
+The relation $R_{\LEFT}$ accepts if and only if, for some $i\in[0,h-1]$, exactly $i$ left-external and exactly $a_{h-1-i}$ left-internal edges are selected.
+Similarly, $R_{\RIGHT}$ accepts if and only if, for some $j\in[0,h-1]$, exactly $b_j$ right-internal and exactly $j$ right-external edges are selected.

-We first show that replacing the simple vertex by our new gadget does not change the existence of solutions.
-For this it suffices to show that the total number of selected left-external edges plus the number of selected right-external edges is at most $h-1$.
-By the above assumptions we then get, that it is exactly $h-1$.
+We claim that the above replacement does not change the existence of solutions.
+For this we show that the number of selected left-external edges plus the number of selected right-external edges is at most $h-1$ for each such modification.
+Then, by the properties in \cref{lem:lbBFactorR}, they sum to exactly $h-1$ selected edges.